tomdyson/wagtail-netlify/README.md

 ## Usage

-1. If you haven't set `NETLIFY_AUTO_DEPLOY = False`, Wagtail will automatically publish your site every time a page is published.
+1. If you haven't set `NETLIFY_AUTO_DEPLOY = False`, Wagtail will automatically deploy your site every time a page is published.
 This make take between a few seconds and a few minutes, depending on the size of your site, and the number of pages which are affected by your change.
 2. To deploy changes manually, use `./manage.py netlify`

 ## Todo